shizejin/lecture-source-py/source/rst/smoothing.rst

 Also, start the system in Markov state :math:`2` (war) with initial government assets :math:`- 10`, so that the government starts the war in debt and :math:`b_2 = -10`.

+Zejin's edits: We provide more examples of tax-smoothing models with both complete and incomplete markets in the :ref:`Appendix <smoothing_appendix>`.